psresnik/topcat/README.md

 # Copy the template configuration file
 cp templates/config_template.ini config.ini

-# Edit config.ini and update these paths for your system:
+# Edit config.ini and update relevant variables for your system and analysis
-#   topcatdir = /path/to/your/topcat/repository (this directory)
-#   malletdir = /path/to/your/mallet/installation
-#   rootdir = /path/where/analysis/output/will/go
 ```

+Note that you can

 **Step 5: Validate installation**